ValdryanIvandito/cardano-basic-transaction-guide/2-transaction.md

 # Transaction

-This documentation explains how to perform a basic transaction.
-For example, if you want to send some ADA to another address from the wallet address generated earlier (refer to this [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md)), follow the steps below:
+This documentation explains how to perform a basic transaction in Cardano.
+For example, if you want to send some ADA to another address from the wallet address generated earlier.
+Follow the steps below:

 ## Generate Wallet Address (Optional)

 If you haven't generated a wallet address, you should follow this [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md) first.

-## Initiate Blockchain Network
+## Initiate Blockchain Network (Optional)

+**Note:** If you have choosen the network, you can skip this step

 ```bash
 network="testnet-magic 1"